 - Create a relaxing bedtime routine.
 Helping your baby wind down before bed is an easy way to help them recognize it’s time for sleep – and not for poop.

 - Track their sleep.
 As your baby gets older and you start to get a sense of when they typically sleep and wake, it gets easier to predict when they may poop.
 When you track your baby’s sleeps and wake ups in the Smart Sleep Coach app, the app will create a schedule for you to predict their future sleeps and wakes to align with their natural sleep rhythms.
-By following age-appropriate wake windows, your baby will naturally start feeding and pooping during their awake times.
+By encourage the age-appropriate wake windows, your baby will naturally start feeding and pooping during their awake times.

 Final Thoughts